 If you have been victimized in a hit-and-run accident, take photos of the fleeing driver if possible, and get the vehicle’s license plate number.
 If you are able to note the make and model of the vehicle, this information will also be helpful.
 If you can’t get photos, write down as many details as you can while they are still fresh in your mind.

 After this, call the police and file an accident report, so that the police can be on the lookout for the vehicle that you describe.
 Then, contact your insurance company, but don’t settle for its initial offer.
-A San Diego personal injury lawyer can usually dig into the evidence and look for clues regarding the guilty party.
+A San Antonio personal injury lawyer can usually dig into the evidence and look for clues regarding the guilty party.

 Don’t suffer after a hit-and-run accident, thinking that your failure to stop the other driver is somehow your fault.
-Interact with a San Diego personal injury attorney and let him/her give a good effort to achieve justice in your case.
-You will probably need funds beyond your insurance settlement to pay your medical costs and make up for lost work time, so hire a San Diego hit-and-run lawyer to make sure that you do not suffer any longer as a result of the other party fleeing the scene.
+Interact with a San Antonio personal injury attorney and let him/her give a good effort to achieve justice in your case.
+You will probably need funds beyond your insurance settlement to pay your medical costs and make up for lost work time, so hire a San Antonio hit-and-run lawyer to make sure that you do not suffer any longer as a result of the other party fleeing the scene.